Frequently Asked Questions

 The color coding is to show the route taken, transitioning from green (start) to red (finish).

+Bluetooth can be pretty finicky at times.
 If you're having trouble connecting your Bluetooth device, please try the following:

 - In Cadence > Settings > Bluetooth Sensors, remove the sensor

 - Also remove the sensor in any other apps you may have connected it in

 - Verify it’s also not in the list of connected Bluetooth devices in the main Settings app